RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

     kubectl get po

-The output will look something like this;
+The output looks something like this;

     NAME READY STATUS RESTARTS AGE